Chapter 15.04

 105.1.1.
 Construction Permits Required and Fire Clearance Inspections.

 105.1.1.
-Permits required by this Code for construction related provisions for fire and life safety that is under the responsibility of the fire department, shall be obtained upon approval of said construction plans and documents.
+Permits required by this Code for construction related provisions for fire and life safety that are under the responsibility of the fire department, shall be obtained upon approval of said construction plans and documents.
 This includes but is not limited to; architectural fire plan review, site plan review, automatic fire alarm systems, automatic fire sprinkler systems, automatic fire suppression systems, wildland urban intermix mitigation plans, and any other review of plans and specifications that require the approval of the Fire Code Official.

-All fire construction plan check and construction permit fees and fire clearance inspection fees must be paid to the City of San Carlos Permit Center prior to engaging in the listed activities, operations, or functions.
+All fire construction plan check and construction permit fees and fire clearance inspection fees must be paid to the City of San Carlos prior to engaging in the listed activities, operations, or functions.
 A penalty for all permit payments delinquent after 30 days shall be a doubling of the original fee.

-3. Chapter 3—General Fire Safety Precautions.
+2. Chapter 3—General Fire Safety Precautions.

 a.
 Section 307—Amended.
 Section 307 is deleted in its entirety and is replaced by the following section:

 Section 307.1.
-General: Open burning is strictly prohibited within the jurisdictional boundaries of the City of San Carlos.
+General.
+Open burning is strictly prohibited within the jurisdictional boundaries of the City of San Carlos.
 Open burning does not include approved exterior fireplaces or barbecues that are used in a safe manner and used for cooking or warming purposes only.
 The Fire Chief prohibits burning of trash or vegetation, except for fire hazard reduction purposes when deemed necessary to abate an immediate fire hazard or during wildland fire suppression activities.

 b.
 Section 324 is hereby added to the Fire Code to read as follows:

 Parking areas inside buildings or under attached canopies equipped with car stackers or car puzzler systems shall be protected from above by an automatic fire sprinkler system designed to a density of Extra Hazard Group 2.
-Standard coverage sidewall sprinklers, listed for Ordinary Hazard Group 2 shall be provided to protect each parking level, including the bottom levels.
+Standard coverage sidewall sprinklers, listed for Ordinary Hazard Group 2, shall be provided to protect each parking level, including the bottom levels.
 The maximum coverage of a sidewall sprinkler is 80 sq. ft. and the use of extended coverage sidewall heads for protection is prohibited.

 The basic design area of application for the increased density fire sprinkler system protecting the car stacker or car puzzler systems shall be 2,500 square feet.
-The design area of application may be reduced upon approval by the fire code official but never less than 1,500 square feet if one-hour rated walls are provided between the stacker parking area and other standard parking stalls or storage areas, and the car stacker system is divided into a maximum of 1,000 square foot fire areas by one-hour rated fire barriers.
+The design area of application may be reduced upon approval by the Fire Code Official but never less than 1,500 square feet if one-hour rated walls are provided between the stacker parking area and other standard parking stalls or storage areas, and the car stacker system is divided into a maximum of 1,000 square foot fire areas by one-hour rated fire barriers.
 Flow from all fire sprinkler heads, upright, pendant, and sidewall, at all levels, and located in the design area of application shall be included in the hydraulic calculations for the fire sprinkler system.

 Car stackers and car puzzler systems installed inside structures or under attached canopies shall be provided with Manual Wet or Automatic Wet Standpipe connections at all points of access and at each parking level within the structure so that every part of the parking area is within 150 feet by hose pull of a standpipe connection.